IBM-Bluemix-Docs/va/va_index.md

 ## Setting organizational exemption policies
 {: #va_managing_policy}

 If you want to manage the security of an {{site.data.keyword.Bluemix_notm}} organization, you can use your policy setting to determine whether an issue is exempt or not.
-You can also choose to use Container Image Security Enforcement to ensure that deployment is allowed only from images that contain no security issues after discounting those issues that are exempted by your policy.
+You can also choose to use Container Image Security Enforcement to ensure that deployment is allowed only from images that contain no security issues after any issues that are exempted by your policy are discounted.
 {:shortdesc}

 You can deploy containers from any image regardless of security status unless Container Image Security Enforcement is deployed in your cluster.
 To find out how to deploy Container Image Security Enforcement, see [Installing security enforcement](/docs/services/Registry/registry_security_enforce.html#security_enforce).